Integration-Study/Jira-Integration-Test/README.md

 Start

 ### From branch jira issue KAN-1
-- Change Jira Issue status ( TO DO -> IN PROGRESS )
+- Change Jira Issue status ( TO DO -> IN PROGRESS ) Retry